-If you choose to use a third-party service to help form your LLC, you’ll have the option to pay them to handle your yearly paperwork requirements and fees.
+If you use a third-party service to help form your LLC, you’ll have the option to pay them to handle your yearly paperwork requirements and fees.

 Do I need a lawyer to start an LLC?

 You do not need a lawyer to file an LLC.
-However, some to-be business owners choose to use online attorney services because of their convenience.
-But you can form an LLC your own using our 6-step process.
+However, some to-be business owners use online attorney services for convenience.
+But you can form an LLC on your own using our 6-step process.

 You can also use an online service that will handle all the paperwork for you.
-If you choose to use an online service, know that the fees are tax-deductible.
+If you use an online service, know that the fees are tax-deductible.

 How quickly can I form an LLC?

-The length of time varies by state and can range from 3 to 35 business days.
+The time varies by state and can range from 3 to 35 business days.
 Consult your state’s Secretary of State website to find out how long it takes.